The Epic Five: A Guide to Utah's Insane National Parks

 The astonishing uniqueness of Bryce Canyon is what made it one of my favorite Utah National Parks.
 Although not massive in size, the incredible spectacle it holds remains unforgettable.

-The famous orange pillars of Bryce are known as Hoodoos, and are constantly being formed by rain on the soft sandstone rocks.
+The famous orange pillars of Bryce are known as Hoodoos and are continually being formed by rain on the soft sandstone rocks.
 One of the most unique features of Bryce includes the high rate of the changing landscape.
 In most national parks, it takes tens of thousands of years to change even the slightest formation of the park.
 Here, the Hoodoos you see today may look drastically different in one hundred years.

 Below the Hoodoos, Bryce Canyon National Park

 The entrance to the park is on top of the canyon, which gives the most incredible view of the hoodoos.
 There are three main lookout points: Sunrise point, Sunset point, and Inspiration Point.
-I highly recommend watching a sunrise in Bryce Canyon, however, instead of watching it from Sunrise Point (where the masses of people will be), I'd drive to Inspiration Point.
+I highly recommend watching a sunrise in Bryce Canyon; however, instead of watching it from Sunrise Point (where the masses of people will be), I'd drive to Inspiration Point.

 We spent most of the day at Bryce Canyon hiking the Peekaboo and Navajo loop trails.
 The National Park Service marks the trail strenuous, but anyone in fairly-fit condition should be able to complete it.